The Secret of Kells: Cast

+Production

+The film was originally titled Rebel: Turning Darkness into Light before being renamed to Brendan and the Secret of Kells in 2004, and then The Secret of Kells.
+Aisling wasn't initially planned for the film and is absent from the concept trailer.
+She wouldn't be created and added to the film until a couple of years after the concept trailer's creation.
+The film originally started out as a 50 minute TV special and is stated as such on Cartoon Saloon's original website, but it eventually grew into an animated film instead.

 Influences

 Folio 32v of the original Book of Kells shows Christ enthroned.

 The film is based on the story of the origin of the Book of Kells, an illuminated manuscript Gospel book in Latin, containing the four Gospels of the New Testament located in Dublin, Ireland.
 It also draws upon Celtic mythology; examples include its inclusion of Crom Cruach, a pre-Christian Irish deity and the reference to the poetic genre of Aislings, in which a poet is confronted by a dream or vision of a seeress, in the naming of the forest sprite encountered by Brendan.
 Wider mythological similarities have also been commented upon, such as parallels between Brendan's metaphysical battle with Crom Cruach and Beowulf's underwater encounter with Grendel's mother.
 The Secret of Kells began development in 1999, when Tomm Moore and several of his friends were inspired by Richard Williams's The Thief and the Cobbler, Disney's Mulan, Gustav Klimt's paintings, John Bauer's illustrations and the works of Hayao Miyazaki, which based their visual style on the respective traditional art of the cultures featured in each film.
 They decided to do something similar to Studio Ghibli's films but with Irish art.
 Tomm Moore explained that the visual style was inspired by Celtic and medieval art, being 'flat, with false perspective and lots of colour'.
 Even the cleanup was planned to 'obtain the stained glass effect of thicker outer lines'.